 |give me||menga ber|

 |your book||sening kitobing|

 |their book||ularning kitobi|

-Personal pronouns, indefinite pronouns, relative pronouns, reciprocal or reflexive pronouns have a very important role in Uzbek, therefore they need very special attention.
+Personal pronouns, indefinite pronouns, relative pronouns, reciprocal or reflexive pronouns have a very important role in Uzbek.
 Once you're done with Uzbek Pronouns, you might want to check the rest of our Uzbek lessons here: Learn Uzbek.
 Don't forget to bookmark this page.